You are here

 Welcome to Indiana State University!
-Once we receive your FAFSA you will soon receive a Financial Award Notification in the mail.
+Once we receive your Free Application for Federal Student Aid (FAFSA) you will soon receive a Financial Aid Notification in the mail.
 This personalized financial aid package will help you prepare for Indiana State and get ready to invest in your bright future.
 You might have a million questions about financial aid – that is why we are here to help!
 Below is a quick guide to walk you through the financial aid process, explain the different types of aid and help you understand the terminology.
 Our website has many resources to assist you, take a look around.

 Think about which financial options cover your expenses and minimize debt.
 There are many types of aid available at Indiana State!

 - Grants: A form of “gift aid” that does not need to be repaid.
 Grants are awarded based on financial need calculated from information in your FAFSA.
 For more information >>

 - Scholarships: A form of “gift aid” that does not need to be repaid.
 They’re typically awarded based on merit, such as academic performance, artistic talent, athletic abilities, or other criteria.
 If you receive outside scholarships (awarded by organizations other than ISU, Federal or State governments), inform the Office of Student Financial Aid with the Scholarship Notification Form.
 Some scholarships require at least 30 credit hours an academic year to maintain eligibility.
 For more information >>

 - Loans: A form of "self-help aid" or borrowed money from federal or private lenders that must be repaid with interest.
 Federal government loans include: Federal Direct Subsidized Loans, Federal Direct Unsubsidized Loans, Federal Direct Parent PLUS Loans, and Federal Direct Graduate PLUS Loans.
 Private lenders are through Alternative Loans.
 For more information >>